raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ```
 ---/hint---
 ---/hints---
 - Test your code.
-It should now report readings every 5 minutes.
+It should now report readings every five minutes.
 Simulate some wind activity by rotating the vane and anemometer and check that your measurements are what you'd expect.

-Now you can add the other sensors into this 5 minute loop.
+Now you can add the other sensors into this five-minute loop!

-## Rainfall
+### Rainfall

-Now you integrate the code your wrote for measuring rainfall  from `rainfall.py` into `weather_station_BYO.py` so that rainfall is measured for every 5 minutes and then the count reset.
+Integrate the code your wrote for measuring rainfall in `rainfall.py` into your `weather_station_BYO.py` program so that rainfall is measured for five-minute periods and then the count reset.

-- Add the bucket size constant definition to the list of other similar variables after the import lines.
+- Add the bucket size constant definition to the list of other similar variables after the `import` statements.

 ```python
 BUCKET_SIZE = 0.2794